 Beaufort County man wins $1 million lottery prize

 RALEIGH, N.C.
-(WITN) - A Beaufort County man tried his luck on a $30 scratch-off ticket and won $1 million.
+(WITN) -Jamea Reed of Aurora tried his luck on a $30 scratch-off ticket and won a $1 million lottery prize.

-Jamea Reed, of Aurora, bought his winning Millionaire Maker ticket from Terry’s Mart on N.C.
+Reed bought his winning Millionaire Maker ticket from Terry’s Mart on N.C.
 33 East in Aurora.
-He claimed his prize Tuesday at North Carolina Education Lottery headquarters in Raleigh.
+He claimed his prize Tuesday at lottery headquarters in Raleigh.

-The North Carolina Education Lottery says the Millionaire Maker game launched in March with 30 $1 million top prizes.
-Reed is the 22nd person to win one of the prizes, so 8 remain.
+The Millionaire Maker game launched in March with 30 $1 million top prizes and 10 $100,000 prizes.
+Reed became the 22nd person to win one of the $1 million prizes.
+Eight $1 million top prizes and four $100,000 prizes remain to be claimed.

 Copyright 2021 WITN.
 All rights reserved.